 But if time permits, there’s nothing like a Vancouver to Tofino road trip.
 From Vancouver, head northwest to the BC Ferries Horeshoe Bay terminal.
 Arrive early and stroll the scenic village of Horseshoe Bay ahead of your 90-minute ferry crossing to Nanaimo.
 Enjoy a meal onboard, and head to the upper deck for fresh air and an unimpeded view.
 Watch for whales, harbour seals, eagles, and other wildlife—the Salish Sea is a rich marine environment.

 Nanaimo is a great jumping off point for Vancouver Island travel.
 The Island’s east coast boasts a prolific food and wine region to the south, as well as BC’s capital city of Victoria.
-North of Nanaimo, find unsurpassed salmon fishing in Campbell River, check out the orca and grizzly populations near Telegraph Cove, and discover the northernmost town of Port Hardy through an Indigenous lens.
-From there, you can book another ferry to BC’s rugged northwest coast (also referred to as “the Sunshine Coast”) and keep exploring.
+North of Nanaimo, find unsurpassed salmon fishing in Campbell River, check out the orca and grizzly populations near Telegraph Cove if you’re travelling between spring and early fall, and discover the northernmost town of Port Hardy through an Indigenous lens.
+From there, you can book another ferry to BC’s rugged northwest coast and keep exploring.

 If you’re heading straight to the west coast of the Island, there are some recommended stops long the way.